tmychow/tmychow.github.io/_posts/2020-07-29-all-that-glitters-is-consumption.md

 ---
 layout: post
-title: "All that glitters is not gold: some thoughts on taxes"
+title: "All that glitters is consumption: some thoughts on taxes"
 date: 2020-07-29
 tags: economics takes
 ---